Pays de la Loire Region, first MRE Region in France

-Regions have a crucial part to play in maintaining the competitiveness of SMEs in their traditional activities (shipyards in particular), while also helping them to become leaders in developing markets such as Marine Renewable Energies (MRE).
+The project is based at regional level because they have the ability to move quickly, utilise the resources needed, and bring together the partners required to improve the competitiveness of SMEs in their traditional activities, particularly in shipyards, while also helping them to become leaders in developing markets such as Marine Renewable Energies.

-The partners will also develop action plans for each of their territories and design political recommendations to impulse them locally, in line with the analysis of relevant national and European contexts.
+The project partners will develop action plans for each of their territories and design political recommendations that will aim to make positive changes to public policy at local level, in line with the analysis of relevant national and European contexts.

-Continuous exchange and discussion between stakeholders throughout the project will ensure that they better identify challenges faced by SMEs are identified, and guarantee coherence between their needs and the tools developed.
+Continuous exchange and discussion with the project’s stakeholders will ensure that they better identify challenges faced by SMEs, and guarantee coherence between their needs and the tools developed.

 The 2014-2020 regional ERDF OP has been adopted by the Region in line with the RIS3.
 More than 50% of the total funds of the Programme are dedicated to innovation and competitiveness.
 The main structuring projects, such as technology equipment needs, have already been identified with regional stakeholders.